hddata/Shell/ssh远程批量运行读取ogg状态脚本/远程批量读取ogg状态并邮件结果/readme.txt

 /etc/init.d/crond status
-query status£¬if crond is stoped you should /etc/init.d/crond start
+query status , if crond is stoped you should /etc/init.d/crond start